Alterxue/Alterxue.github.io/README.md

-# Alterxue.github.io
+# Alterxue.me
-a multilingual website showcasing academic projects and personal achievements.
+A multilingual website showcasing academic projects and personal achievements.
 Integrated links to GitHub,LinkedIn, and downloadable presonal CV.